hawtio/website/src/docs/plugins.md

 ## Server Side Plugins

-Each hawtio distro has these [browser based plugins](http://hawt.io/plugins/index.html) inside already.
-The hawtio UI updates itself in real time based on what it can find in the server side JVM it connects to.
-So for example if you deploy some Apache Camel then the Camel plugin will appear.

-In addition there are some server side Java based plugins you can deploy to add new behaviour to your hawtio console.
+Server side Java based plugins can be deployed to add new behaviour to your hawtio console.

 <table class="table">
   <tr>